 Setting up ads on a blog is usually quite simple.
 It’s often as simple as installing a WordPress plugin.

-If you’re not sure how to get started with blogging, you may want to consider taking the course “Blogging For Beginners”.
+If you’re not sure how to get started with blogging, you may want to consider taking the course “Launch Your Blog Biz”.
 You’ll learn everything from how to get your blog started to effective traffic strategies to making money through affiliate marketing.
 It really is a thorough resource for helping you to get started with blogging.

 20. Create A Course Or Guide